kanishk-gangwar/Newzify/README.md

 ## 📦 APK Download

-You can download the latest APK from the [Releases Section].
+You can download the latest APK from the [Releases Section](https://github.com/kanishk-gangwar/Newzify/releases/tag/Newzify1.0).

 ---